devopsacademyau/2020-jun-project1-externals/README.md

 ```
 terraform apply
 ```
+Note there docker commands related to building and uploading the image to ECR.
+Terraform apply will have dependencies on these.
+See these instructions [below](#docker-commands-to-upload-image-to-ecr).

 6. Terraform destroy.
 Infrastructure managed by Terraform will be destroyed.
 This will ask for confirmation before destroying.

 ```